-Labor pain often results from the degree of dilation of your cervix, from the position or descent of the baby and from the strength of your contractions, and this doesn’t even mention any extra pains that any medical procedures might cause you.
+Labor pains result from i) the degree of dilation of your cervix, ii) from the position or descent of the baby, and iii) from the strength of your contractions, and this doesn’t even mention any extra pains that any medical procedures might cause you.

 The most common source of physiological labor pain is due to the position of the baby.
 A posterior baby, one who is facing up, can result in a substantial amount of back pain for the mother as can a breech baby, who is born feet-first.

-These days, babies positioned with their feet down are most often not born vaginally, but rather through a caesarean.
-(Although in most cases a vaginal birth is completely possible also in this case, but the risks tend to be a bit higher.)
+These days, babies positioned with their feet down are often not born vaginally but through a cesarean.
+(In most cases, vaginal birth is also completely possible, but in this case, the risks tend to be a bit higher.)

-Also, if your baby does have a posterior position, it might be good to know that in most cases the baby turns right before actually being born.
+Also, if your baby has a posterior position, it might be good to know that, in most cases, the baby turns right before being born.
 Talk to your midwife if you are worried!

 People are beginning to understand that a birthing position that involves the mother lying flat on her back can actually increase the pain.
-More and more doctors are encouraging women to pace, kneel up or squat in order to give birth, so think about these options before you enter labor!
-The key is to make sure that you can relax your back and pelvic area completely during the contractions, that way the pain is minimized.
+More and more doctors are encouraging women to pace, kneel up, or squat to give birth, so think about these options before entering labor!
+The key is to make sure that you can relax your back and the pelvic area completely during the contractions; that way the pain is minimized.

-To me, it is completely amazing that a mom can decide to carry out such an experiment in the middle of giving birth – I sure didn’t!
-But I’m glad she did and told me the story; it really kept me motivated to practice my breathing and relaxation and to use that during the labor and delivery.
+To me, it is amazing that a mom can decide to carry out such an experiment while giving birth – I sure didn’t!
+But I’m glad she did and told me the story; it really kept me motivated to practice my breathing and relaxation and to use that during labor and delivery.

 Actually, if there is only one childbirth preparation you want to do – then please choose to learn relaxation and breathing!
 No matter how your birthing proceeds, this is something that will always be useful for you!